Although known primarily for adult-focused attractions and activities, Las Vegas offers a surprising amount of things to do for the whole family.

 Like the Twilight Zone mini golf course on the Strip, Kiss by Monster Mini Golf can also host weddings in addition to birthday parties.

-Admission costs $11.95 per person for 18 holes, and locals get a slight discount.
-More information, and ticketing info can be found here.
+Admission costs $12.95 per person for 18 holes, and locals get a slight discount.
+More information, and ticketing info for Kiss by Monster can be found here.

 Admission to a single attraction costs $10, half-day passes cost $25, and full-day passes cost $40.
 Family half-day passes (4 people) are also available for $70.
 More information can be found here.